 When I've finished, what course can I do next?

-Look in the science section for other courses.
+Please also look in the science section for other courses that might suit you.